Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 Assess what is actually working

 Execution reveals gaps that design could not.
 We look at what the market is actually responding to - and where the position is holding versus where it is starting to slip.
-Adjustments at this stage cost almost nothing.
+Adjustments at this stage cost little.
 The same adjustments six months later cost significantly more.

 Month 5